samarara/diwya-portfolio/src/pages/case-studies/ideating-conversational-interfaces.md

 # Prototype (converging into one design)

-The final design we decided to build prototypes for is displayed in the following images below:
+The final design we decided to build prototypes for are displayed below.
+Some key visual design changes include moving to a larger chat bubble layout, as

-## Key Visual Design Changes

 # Proof of Concept Testing

 With user testing there were many changes that we made, one of which was to create a back and forth interface rather with the same layout style tested in the testing session (see example below).
 Moreover, people wanted to search through topics, so a search bar exploration was on of the next steps to be made.

-One of the main areas of confusion involved
+Another area of confusion

 #